PetterGustafsson/traffic-speed-monitor/README.md

 # traffic-speed-monitor
-Measure, and publish to MQTT, speed of cars passing by with RaspberryPi and camera
+Measure speed of passing cars

 Program that detect and monitors the speed of cars passing by a one lane street.
 It published the results to an MQTT server which can then be subscribet to from external machine.